LazyClicks/vendure-product-feed-plugin/README.md

 # Vendure product feed plugin

 This plugin generates an product feed of all products.
-This file can be exposed on an endpoint or upload via SFPT.
+This file can be exposed on an endpoint or uploaded to an SFTP server.

 When a product or variant is changed, the channel will be marked as changed.
 On the product overview page is a button to trigger the rebuild of the feed output.